 - Charismatic founder + big market + lack of data savviness + unclear interaction: This is the obvious VC trap.
 And it's surprising how often these traits seem to co-occur.
 Any founder with strong sales ability that's building in a large market tends to attract VC attention.
 But building a marketplace requires a certain level of data savviness (user behavior is the product) and clarity (desired user behavior requires a clear interaction).
 Without these, there's no marketplace to be built.

 What are specific markets, industries, or even request for marketplaces that founders should reach out to you about if they’re building?

 Not really any specifically.
 I'm a horizontal expert, so I see the specific problem set as the domain of the founders.
 I don't think investors are particularly good at identifying the right problem set because they aren't close enough to it.
 Founders are and I've seen this play out in my investments as well.
 Most of my portfolio companies set out to solve problems that I would never have thought of, irrespective of how much research I did.
 My message to founders is this this - if you're building a marketplace, feel free to reach out; I can evaluate the interaction and network effects once I understand what you're trying to do.

 A big thanks to Sameer for always taking the time to share his experience, insights, and helping founders in the community.
-Be sure to also check out the workshop Sameer previously led with us on network effects, which you can see here.
+Be sure to also check out the recording from our previous workshop on network effects with Sameer here.
 You can also connect with Sameer in the Everything Marketplaces community.